Wrongful Death Lawyers in Greeley, Colorado

 How Can an Attorney Help?

 Our wrongful death injury lawyers are here to handle your case through every part of the process.
 This may include helping to file your claim and determining the potential damages you may be able to receive.
 Our wrongful death lawyers have extensive experience investigating, negotiating, settling, and going to court for wrongful death claims.

 We recognize that this may be one of the most difficult times of your life.
 Let us handle your legal case and provide the knowledge and support to move your case forward.
 We will fight to make sure you and your loved ones receive the compensation you may deserve.

 How Much Time Do I Have to File a Wrongful Death Claim?

 If you want to file a wrongful death lawsuit, you need to be aware of the time limits, or statutes of limitations, that are in place.
 In Colorado, you have two years from the victim’s death to file a wrongful death claim.
-However, it is best to contact a Greeley wrongful death attorney as soon as possible to help you navigate the filing timeline and seek the compensation you may deserve.
+However, it is best to contact a Greeley as soon as possible to help you navigate the filing timeline and seek the compensation you may deserve.

 Can I File a Wrongful Death Claim If There Is an Ongoing Criminal Case?

 Yes, a wrongful death claim may be filed even if a criminal case is proceeding based on the same facts.
 This is because a wrongful death claim is a civil case, and must be brought by the spouse, children, parents, or representative.
 If a defendant is found at fault in a civil case, they will have to pay money damages; in contrast, a criminal case is brought by the state or prosecutor, and if the defendant is found to be at fault, they may face time in prison, probation, or other penalties.